Dylan-Prins/Blog/content/posts/cost-allocation/index.md

 ---
-author: "Dylan Prins"
+author: Dylan Prins
 title: "Mastering Cost Allocation in Azure: A Guide to Internal Charging"
-date: "2024-6-06"
+date: 2024-6-06
-description: "How you can move costs to other subscriptions to create internal charging"
+description: How you can move costs to other subscriptions to create internal charging
-tags: ["Cost Allocation", "Azure", "FinOps", "Platform Engineering"]
+tags:
+    - Cost Allocation
+    - Azure
+    - FinOps
+    - Platform Engineering
 draft: false
+preview: /cost-allocation.png
 ---

 ## What is Cost allocation?